Roquefort Cheese vs Taleggio Cheese

 Roquefort's texture can be described as "moist, very creamy".
 Taleggio's texture can be described as "soft, slightly melting under the rind, firmer towards the center".

-Roquefort Cheese has a mild to strong flavor.
-Taleggio Cheese has a sweet, delicate, slightly sour flavor.
+Roquefort Cheese has a mild to strong taste.
+Roquefort's aroma can be described as "sweet".
+Taleggio Cheese has a sweet, delicate, slightly sour taste.
 Taleggio's aroma can be described as "herbaceous, aromatic".

 Appearance and Aging